eclipse-aspectj/aspectj/docs/developer/IDE.md

 feel free to download the **AspectJ installer**.
 It is and executable JAR installer.
 It requires Java and possibly admin rights, if e.g. under Windows you want to install AspectJ to _C:/Program Files/AspectJ_.
 You execute it from a command prompt via `java -jar installer-<version>.jar` and select your installation options.
 Then you add `<ASPECTJ_HOME>/bin` to your path and are good to go.
-You can now call tools like the Aspectj compiler `ajc`, the AspectJ documentation generator `ajdoc` (similar to Javadoc) or the AspectJ Browser `ajbrowser` from the command line.
+You can now call tools like the Aspectj compiler `ajc` or the AspectJ documentation generator `ajdoc` (similar to Javadoc) from the command line.

 You can find older installer versions until 1.9.6 on the [AspectJ website](https://www.eclipse.org/aspectj/downloads.php), more recent ones are attached to AspectJ [GitHub releases](https://github.com/eclipse/org.aspectj/releases) as